Jeff-Russ/ror-guides/rails-database.md

 * Both sides should have have their associations specified
 * The `belongs_to` side should have the foreign key
 * The method declarations should be in the model class, often at the top

+__What Do They Do?
+THIS ALL MIGHT BE BOGUS INFO__

+One concept that is important to understand is that the __inclusion of association methods in the Model classes has no direct effect on the database's schema__.
+It does not change anything about what happens when you run the migrations because does not effect the schema.
+For this reason, you can run the migrations before adding the association methods to the Models if you choose.

+Unless your foreign key field is required, you can create a row on that table that is completely disconected from the other table.

+When you define foreign keys and Join tables in the migration files and then run the migrations, you set up the possiblity of connecting records but that connection is not made until you actually populate the database with data. __Association methods simply provide the Rails programmer with methods used to connect rows of the table using the foreign keys and Join tables defined in the migrations__.

+Strictly speaking, on the database, _tables_ are NOT related to other _tables_, _rows_ are associated with _rows_ in other tables _because_ the table has a foreign key column.

+Once you have your schema loaded into the database you can start making actual records. __The methods added to the Models by the inclusion of association methods change what happens when you set a row's foreign key and this is when the association is made__

 §